South Korean ferry with 267 on board stranded, coast guard says

-SEOUL: A South Korean passenger ferry carrying 267 passengers and crew got stranded on Wednesday (Nov 19) after running aground off the southwestern tip of the Korean peninsula, the coast guard said.
+SEOUL: A South Korean passenger ferry carrying 267 passengers and crew got stranded on Wednesday (Nov 19) after running aground off the southwestern tip of the Korean peninsula and a rescue operation was underway to bring them to land, the coast guard said.

+South Korean President Lee Jae Myung, who is currently travelling in the Middle East, ordered a swift rescue of all on board to prevent casualties and details of the operation to be made public as they occur, the Yonhap News Agency reported.

-Authorities were deploying all possible resources and carrying out a rescue operation, it said in a statement.
+Authorities were deploying all possible resources in the rescue operation, the coast guard said in a statement.

 A coast guard official said the ferry had struck a rocky island near Jindo.